 - Tuberculosis is a particular concern.
-A passenger should have had adequate treatment and be non-infectious prior to the flight.
+A passenger should have had adequate treatment and be non-infectious (sputum smear-negative on at least two occasions) prior to the flight.

 - There are no restrictions on flying with well-controlled diabetes.

-- Insulin-dependent diabetics are normally required to have a letter of authorisation from their doctor to allow carriage of needles in their hand luggage.
+- Those with insulin-dependent diabetes are normally required to have a letter of authorisation from their doctor to allow carriage of needles in their hand luggage.
 Insulin should be carried in a cool bag or pre-cooled vacuum flask.

-- When travelling east and if more than 2 hours are lost, it may be necessary to take fewer units with intermediate or long-acting insulin.
+- When travelling east and if more than two hours are lost, it may be necessary to take fewer units with intermediate or long-acting insulin.

-- When travelling west and the day is extended by more than 2 hours, supplemental short-acting insulin, or an increased dose of intermediate-acting insulin may be needed.
+- When travelling west and the day is extended by more than two hours, supplemental short-acting insulin or an increased dose of intermediate-acting insulin may be needed.